-A PCA is normally conducted when the government plans to control the detail design of the item it is acquiring via the Technical Data Package.
-When the government does not plan to exercise such control or purchase the item’s Technical Data Package, the contractor should conduct an internal PCA to define the starting point for controlling the detail design of the item and establishing a product baseline.
+A PCA is normally conducted when the government plans to control the detailed design of the item it is acquiring via the Technical Data Package.
+When the government does not plan to exercise such control or purchase the item’s Technical Data Package, the contractor should conduct an internal PCA to define the starting point for controlling the detailed design of the item and establishing a product baseline.
 The PCA is complete when the design and manufacturing documentation match the item as specified in the contract.
 If the PCA was not conducted before the Full-Rate Production Decision (FRPD), it should be performed as soon as production systems are available.

 The PCA for a CI shall not be started unless the FCA has already been accomplished.
 After successful completion of the audit and the establishment of a Product Base Line (PBL), all subsequent changes are processed by formal engineering change action.

 The Software PCA is an examination of the as-coded total system software against its design or deliverable documentation.
 For Commercial off-the-Shelf (COTS) software this involves verification of correct documentation to support use of the software versions actually being delivered on the applicable media.
 Adequacy of identification and marking of all deliverable software media in accordance with contract requirements or best commercial practice is included in the PCA.
 The software PCA is normally conducted by government personnel at the trainer site after Government Final Inspection as soon as all final software corrective actions have been implemented.

 Hardware PCA